ox-runtime/ox/README.md

 # ox

-**ox** is a new lightweight and cross-platform OpenXR runtime for Windows, Linux and Mac.
-It supports OpenGL, Vulkan and Metal.
+**ox** is a new lightweight and cross-platform OpenXR runtime built for automated testing.

 Test OpenXR applications automatically using a virtual OpenXR device.
 Useful during development and CI testing.

+It runs on Windows, Linux, and Mac, and supports OpenGL, Vulkan and Metal.

 You can control a virtual XR device programmatically (e.g. press a button, move the headset, read screen texture etc), and integrate it with your existing test framework and code.